-According to the Official Big Cat Rescue (BCR) website, the park is still closed to the public due to the ongoing COVID-19 pandemic.
+According to the Official Big Cat Rescue (BCR) website, as of January 2023, the park is still closed to the public due to the ongoing COVID-19 pandemic.
 There were plans to resume some small, private tours as conditions permitted, though this hasn't happened yet.
 In a 2020 interview with Insider, BCR's owner, Carole Baskin, explained: "If we were going to open to the public, we would require masks, temperature scans, and some sort of accounting for where they were before coming here.”

 Nevertheless, COVID wasn’t the only thing that threatened BCR over the past several years.
 According to Insider, the airing of Netflix’s Tiger King almost forced Baskin to close the park to the public for good.
 Baskin insists that she and her husband, Howard Baskin, were misrepresented by the documentary.
 There’s even a whole page on the BCR website dedicated to refuting the supposedly slanderous insinuations referenced in Tiger King.

-Baskin also worries that if #FreeJoeExotic protestors were to worm their way into her sanctuary though a tour, they would pose a serious risk to herself, her husband, her cats, and her visitors.
+Baskin also worries that if #FreeJoeExotic protestors were to worm their way into her sanctuary through a tour, they would pose a serious risk to herself, her husband, her cats, and her visitors.
 As a result, Baskin is unsure the park will ever be open to the public again — at least in the way that it used to be.

 Is Big Cat Rescue ethical?

-BCR’s credentials page would indicate that it's a perfectly fine non-profit sanctuary.
+BCR’s credentials page would indicate that it's a perfectly fine nonprofit sanctuary.
 But, since Tiger King’s initial airing, folks have offered a number of opinions on BCR’s policies and its eccentric owners.
 And, much of the negativity surrounding the sanctuary pertains to the volunteer staff.

 According to Stephanie Shuttler, BCR has a handful of full-time employees, but none who are actually trained to care for exotic animals.
 In addition, the bulk of BCR’s staff is made up of unpaid volunteers.
-Baskin has admitted openly that she is not averse to using unpaid volunteers to care for the cats in the Tiger King documentary.
+Baskin admitted openly that she is not averse to using unpaid volunteers to care for the cats in the Tiger King documentary.
 This means that many of the cats may not be getting exactly what they need.

 The cat's living conditions aren't grade-A, either.
 Per Insider, the cat's cages tiny, and many are crammed into the same ones at once.
-She also fed them expired meat from Wal-Mart, and has a reported history of breeding and selling exotic animals.
+She also fed them expired meat from Walmart, and has a reported history of breeding and selling exotic animals.
 So is she much worse than Exotic himself?

 Big Cat Rescue may be suffering financially.

 Before the pandemic hit, guided tours accounted for two-thirds of BCR’s income.
 According to the BCR website, their cancellation meant that the sanctuary had to lay off half of its staff.
-The park has more than 50 big cats that it cares for as well, which puts a lot of added strain on the sanctuary’s remaining staff, supplies, and finances.
+The park has more than 50 big cats that it cares for, which puts a lot of added strain on the sanctuary’s remaining staff, supplies, and finances.
 Although we don't necessarily support the sanctuary, hopefully the cats themselves are ultimately getting the TLC they deserve.